 Enobytes Chef Marc paired this wine with a simple shrimp and tuna salad, which accentuated the minerality in the wine

-Chablis Premier Cru makes up for 14% of the Chablis vineyards.
-They are known for producing reliable buys that need a little airing and aging before consuming.
-Aromas are highly complex and are rich in fruit that often consist of lemon, flint and starfruit flavors.
-Once again, you can’t go wrong with fish or chicken dishes, as well as sausages, ham and snails.
+Chablis Premier Cru makes up 14% of the Chablis vineyards.
+Known for producing reliable buys that need a little airing and aging before consuming, the aromas are highly complex and flavors are rich, consisting of lemon, flint and starfruit flavors.
+Once again, you can’t go wrong with fish or chicken, as well as sausages, ham and snails.
 Chablis Premier Cru really showcases how versatile this wine is when paired with food.
 We tried two different wines in this category.
 The first was a ‘15 Domaine Daniel Dampt Chablis Premier Cru Vaillons:

 2015 Domaine Daniel Dampt Chablis Premier Cru “Vaillons” ($32)

-This is a smooth and clean Premier Cru with luscious quince, almond, apple and mineral notes, finishing with a tinge of bitterness on the end.
-Lovely!
+Smooth and clean, this Premier Cru with luscious quince, almond, apple and mineral notes finishes with a tinge of bitterness on the end.
 For pairing, we seared some scallops and added a fava bean puree.
 The apple notes really jumped out of the glass with this pairing.

 Chef Marc’s scallops with fava bean puree